-Newlands Hall B&B is a secluded farmhouse with panoramic views of Weardale.
-Award winning breakfasts.
+Newlands Hall is a secluded farmhouse with panoramic views of the North Pennines.
+Wake up in the country and enjoy the peace and tranquility of Weardale.
+Award winning breakfasts served.

 The bedrooms are south facing with some stunning views of Weardale and the Elephant trees.
 Each room has a colour television, tea/coffee facilities, hair dryer, radio alarm, central heating and mini fridge.